-Future work includes repeating these measurements with an even more accurate GPS unit to further reduce the margin of error as well as post-processing the measurements with data from a closer base station.
+Future work includes taking longer measurements to further reduce the margin of error as well as post-processing the measurements with data from closer base stations.
 For access to the GPS data, the reader is encouraged to contact the authors.